NPLK15013U CANCELLED: Biochemistry of Protein Complexes

 The course offers practical exercises aimed at acquiring new skills with regard to advanced methods in protein biochemistry.
 The techniques covered during the course address the analysis of binary protein-protein interactions as well as larger protein complexes.
-The students will gain experience in techniques like protein quantification, bimolecular fluorescence complementation in plant cells, blue native PAGE, free-flow electrophoresis, and protein-protein pull-down assays combined with mass spectrometry.
+The students will gain experience in techniques like protein quantification, 2-D Blue Native PAGE, biolayer interferometry, and protein-protein pull-down assays combined with mass spectrometry.
 In addition to hands-on experience, the course will provide theoretical background on protein biochemistry with special focus on protein complexes.

 The course aims at providing both practical experience in and theoretical knowledge of basic principles and methods used to study protein complexes.

 After completing the course the students should be able to:

 Describe the biochemical properties of proteins with regard to their ability to form large protein complexes.

 Describe principles of different methods used to study protein complexes.

 Carry out protein work in the lab combining different basic and advanced methods.

 Analyse, interpret and conclude from results acquired by using biolayer interferometry, 2-D Blue Native PAGE, and protein-protein pull-down experiments.

 Present, explain, and discuss results obtained in the lab in a broader biological context.

 Reflect upon the advantages and limitations of complementary techniques used to analyse protein complexes.